Skip to content

 The Far North

 The far north of Europe is actually pretty fortunate regarding the weather.
-The reason being the Gulf stream which makes it possible to cultivate even fruits around the Norwegian fjords (pictures 2, 6).
-Though if you go uphill from the fjords your surroundings change pretty quickly and you will experience marvellous but very alien ice deserts like the Hardangervidda (picture 1).
-That’s planet Hoth from Star Wars Episode V by the way – the scenes were shot there.
+The reason is the Gulf Stream, which makes it possible to cultivate even fruits around the Norwegian fjords (pictures 2, 6).
+However, if you go uphill from the fjords, your surroundings change pretty quickly, and you will experience marvelous but very alien ice deserts like the Hardangervidda (picture 1).
+That’s Planet Hoth from Star Wars Episode V, by the way – the scenes were shot there.
 One of the biggest and historically most important towns in the far north of Europe is Bergen at the North Sea.
-For centuries it was an important port and a center of commerce, especially regarding the trade with fish.
+For centuries, it was an important port and a center of commerce, especially regarding the trade with fish.
 Today it is a lovely student town with a lot of culture and museums (pictures 3, 4 and 5).

 test